Kong/docs.konghq.com/app/deck/manage-gateway/tags.md

 title: Tags
 ---

 decK can operate on a subset of configuration instead of managing a complete {{ site.base_gateway }} configuration.
-To do this, decK tags each entity with a value, and ignores any resources that do not have that tag when running `deck gateway dump` or `deck gateway sync` in the future.
+To do this, decK tags each entity with a value, and ignores any resources that don't have that tag when running `deck gateway dump` or `deck gateway sync` in the future.

 Common use cases for splitting your configuration across multiple files include:

-* Managing Consumers separately to your service, route and plugin configuration
+* Managing Consumers separately from your Service, Route, and Plugin configuration
-* Allowing each service owner to manage their own configuration
+* Allowing each Service owner to manage their own configuration
 * Splitting large configuration files to reduce the time it takes to run `deck gateway sync`

-When multiple tags are specified in decK, decK ANDs those tags together, meaning only entities containing all the tags will be managed by decK.
-You can specify a combination of up to 5 tags, but it is recommended to use fewer or only one tag for performance reasons.
+When multiple tags are specified in decK, decK `AND`s those tags together, meaning only entities containing all the tags will be managed by decK.
+You can specify a combination of up to 5 tags, but we recommend using fewer or only one tag for performance reasons.

-## Select Tags
+## Select tags

 To specify a tag to manage, you can use the `--select-tag` command line flag.
 This flag may be provided multiple times to specify multiple tags: